-Classification Coverage Description Switch uplink card Switch uplink card Two cards of the same model form card redundancy.
+Classification Coverage Description Core switch card - Two cards of the same model form card redundancy.
 The active card and the standby card communicate with each other, and are connected to the backplane bus respectively.
-Connect to upstream equipment, and provide 10GE uplink optical ports.
-Interface cards in the downlink direction PON service cards Provide various PON ports for downstream equipment.
-Data on service cards are aggregated by the switch uplink card and then transmitted to the upper-layer network via uplink ports.
+Connects to the upstream equipment, and provides 10GE uplink optical ports.
+Interface card in the uplink direction Uplink card Connects to the upstream equipment, and provides 10GE and other type of uplink optical ports.
+Interface card in the downlink direction PON service cards Provides various PON ports for the downstream equipment.
+The data on service cards are aggregated by the core switch card and then transmitted to the upper layer network via uplink ports.